 Figure 8.3.2.2-1: Bearer Context Modifcation procedure: Successful Operation.

 The gNB-CU-CP initiates the procedure by sending the BEARER CONTEXT MODIFICATION REQUEST message to the gNB-CU-UP.
 If the gNB-CU-UP succeeds to modify the bearer context, it replies to the gNB-CU-CP with the BEARER CONTEXT MODIFICATION RESPONSE message.

+If the Common Highest Supported UP Version IE is included in the BEARER CONTEXT MODIFICATION REQUEST, the gNB-CU-UP shall consider this as the version to use for UP communication for the concerned bearer.

 8.3.2.3 Unsuccessful Operation